Cloaked9000/frnetlib/README.md

 # frnetlib
 ![Build Status](https://travis-ci.org/Cloaked9000/frnetlib.svg?branch=master)

-Frnetlib, is a small and fast networking library written in C++.
-It can be used for both messaging and for sending/receiving HTTP requests.
+Frnetlib, is a cross-platform, small and fast networking library written in C++.
 There are no library dependencies (unless you want to use SSL, in which case MbedTLS is required), and it should compile fine with any C++11 compliant compiler.
-The API should be considered relatively stable, but things could change as new features are added, given that the library is still in the early stages of development.
+The API should be considered relatively stable, but things could change as new features are added, or existing ones changed.

+Frnetlib is tested on both Linux and Windows and currently supports:
+* HTTP/HTTPS clients
+* HTTP/HTTPS servers
+* WebSocket clients
+* WebSocket servers
+* Raw socket communication
+* Framed messaging of inbuilt and custom types

 # Connecting to a Socket: